 The Benefits of Nauli

 - Nauli strengthens and tones the abdominal muscles as the rolling motion targets your rectus abdominis.
 "Nauli in Sanskrit means 'boat' (Nau) and 'to cling to' (li)," says Einhorn.
-"With proper technique, you do contract, isolate and 'cling' the rectus abdominal muscles to the abdominal wall in continuous motion, which tones and sculps the stomach."
+"With proper technique, you contract, isolate, and 'cling' the rectus abdominal muscles to the abdominal wall in a continuous motion, which tones and sculpts the stomach."

-- Because it also helps strengthen those core muscles, nauli also helps prep for inversions, says Acoff.
+- Because it also helps strengthen those core muscles, nauli helps prep for inversions, says Acoff.

 - Einhorn explains that nauli can also aid in toxin elimination.
-Although research has yet to prove this, it is believed that nauli helps excrete toxic substances and other waste products so it is not stored in the body.
+Although research has yet to prove this, it is believed that nauli helps excrete toxic substances and other waste products so they aren't stored in the body.